Dog Stool Test

 CoccidiaMicroscopic parasites that invade the lining of a dog’s intestinal tract.
 Very treatable with early detection.

-Dog Stool Test Level 1 is vet approved parasite (Worms) screening for normal-appearing stools.
+Dog Stool Test Level 3 is vet approved parasite (Worms + Giardia + Microbes) screening for abnormal-appearing stools.
+Giardia is a common cause of soft stools and diarrhea.
+Microbes are disease-causing bacteria, viruses, and protozoa found in dog intestines.
 Results can be shared with vet and added to pet’s medical record.

 Sample in Test Tubes